lilott8/CS220-Final/README.md

  - converted my child node class to fit this problem description
  - added a controller to abstract and encapsulate the logic of my implementation
  - laid the groundwork for the algorithms to be implemented
- - controller framework is as I want it, beginning the fortune algorithm.
+ - controller framework is as I want it, beginning the fortune algorithm

 ##TODO: